 “The International Court of Justice (ICJ) has concluded that the adoption of the declaration of independence of 17 February 2008 did not violate general international law, Security Council resolution 1244 (1999) or the constitutional framework.
 Consequently, the adoption of that declaration did not violate any applicable rule of international law.”

-According to International law, even though a State and its territory are often seen as synonymous, a State exists only in law.
+According to international law, even though a State and its territory are often seen as synonymous, a State exists only by law.
 It must, therefore, act through its government.
 One must not confuse recognition of the States with that of governments.
 In itself, a change of government does not affect the State.
 The State cannot and does not exist without a government, no matter what form a government may assume.
 An established State does not lose its Statehood when it no longer has an effective government.
-Even when the change has been brought about by unconstitutional or violent means, the legal personality of the State is unaffected (as are treaties to which the State is bound).
-The State has inherent authority in itself.
+Even when the change of government has been brought about by unconstitutional or violent means, the legal personality of the State is unaffected (as are treaties to which the State is bound).
+The State has authority inherent in itself.
 The question of recognition of a government arises only when it has come to power unconstitutionally.
 It is also a fact that the government can change, and the government can be replaced by others as practices.